Skip to content

 Registration

-Validators are auto-registered via assembly scanning:
+Validators are auto-registered via assembly scanning with ASP.NET Core integration: